stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 docker run -it --rm docker.io/librecores/librecores-ci
 ```

+#### Setting up GCC

 Next we install the GCC toolchain which is used for compiling C and OpenRISC
-assembly programs to elf binaries which can be loaded and ran on the CPU core.
+assembly programs.
+The produced elf binaries can be loaded and run on the CPU core.
 Pull the latest toolchain from my gcc
 [releases](https://github.com/stffrdhrn/gcc/releases) page.
 Here we use the
 [newlib](https://sourceware.org/newlib/) (baremetal) toolchain which allows